gnuton/RagBag/Docs/Scala.md

 ```

 # Classes #
 Scala files can have more than one class.
+Every Scala class is child of scala.ScalaObject and it inheriths all the properties from it.

 Let's start to have a look at class fields.
 Those can be public or private.
 In both cases Scala creates private or public getter and setters method.
 Class fields must be always initialized
 ```scala